División de Honor de Béisbol

 The Spanish Baseball League (formerly Division de Honor de Béisbol) is the highest level of baseball in Spain.
 The league is overseen by the Royal Spanish Baseball and Softball Federation (RFEBS).
 It is played principally on weekends.
 The teams play against each other twice, once at home and once away, in two games during the same day.
 The champion plays in the European Cup.
 The official ball of the league is the Rawlings OLB.

-In 2025, the league was rebranded as Liga Nacional División de Honor Oro.
+In 2025, the league was rebranded to the Spanish Baseball League.

 Competition format

 Ten teams plays in a double-leg round-robin tournament.
 In each round, teams play two games in the same weekend against the other teams.
 In the second of each pair of games, the pitcher must be eligible for the Spain national baseball team.

 Since 2012, after the regular season, the two first qualified team play the Finals in a best-of-five playoffs format.
 The last qualified is relegated to Primera División A, composed in 2012 by only six teams.

 In other way, the first four qualified teams, will play for the Copa del Rey de Béisbol of the next season.